 In the later Iron Age (around the 100 years before the Roman conquest) there are indications that the Pulborough area was a centre of political and industrial life.
 Recent archaeological discoveries suggest there was a Roman military presence around Chichester area before the Claudius invaded Kent in 43AD.
 Work around Borough Farm and Beedings Castle northeast of Pulborough suggests settlements using luxury Roman products at the same time.
 It is thought that the first stretch of Stane Street may well have connected the landing place at Dell Quay on Chichester Harbour with the Pulborough area before both Chichester and London had been established as towns.
 Once those towns were established then a change of direction from Pulborough took Stane Street towards Londinium.

 Pulborough was where Stane Street crossed the River Arun and the area has many Roman remains such as Bignor villa, Borough farm and the industrial remains and a bath-house found near Wiggonholt.
-Stane Street was one of the first Roman roads but later there was another, the Greensand Way, running from Hardham, just south of Pulborough, across the Wildbrooks to Wiggonholt and onwards to meet other roads at Barcombe, north of Lewes.
+Stane Street was one of the first Roman roads but later there was another, the Greensand Way, running east from Hardham, just south of Pulborough, across the Wildbrooks to Wiggonholt, onwards past Hassocks and then Barcombe, north of Lewes, to reach the harbour and fort at Pevensey.
 Another branch was later built from Wiggonholt to join Stane Street just north of Pulborough and so avoid crossing the River Arun – then known as the Trisantonis.

 In the thousand years between the end of the Roman era and the 15th century the causeway and river crossing disappeared and there was a ferry and, in dry periods, a ford.
 The river was made navigable up to Pallingham by the Earl of Arundel in Tudor times and there were wharves along the north bank of the river either side of where the Swan Bridge now stands.
 Road travel remained very difficult and any north-south traffic generally went to the east or west of Pulborough.